top of page

 Teams see the impact of their work.
 Leaders coach using insights.

-Pros: Awareness of outcomes, early leadership coaching, employees can connect actions to results, encourages analytical thinking, supports proactive problem-solving
+• Pros: Awareness of outcomes, early leadership coaching, and employees can connect actions to results.
+This encourages analytical thinking and supports proactive problem-solving.

-Cons: Overemphasis on metrics may overshadow qualitative factors, leadership still centralized, potential for data overwhelm, may unintentionally promote short-term thinking
+• Cons: Overemphasis on metrics may overshadow qualitative factors.
+Leadership remains centralized, leading to potential data overwhelm and short-term thinking.

-Risks: Misinterpretation of metrics, stalled leadership growth, employees may focus on “looking good” rather than true learning, reliance on reports over initiative
+• Risks: Misinterpretation of metrics, stalled leadership growth, and employees may focus on “looking good” rather than true learning.
+There’s also a reliance on reports over initiative.

 Level 3 – AI Insight Assistance 💡